Can Bike Riding Cause ED?

-A study of men engaging in a long distance cycling event (330 miles) demonstrated 21% experience persistent numbness.
+A study of men engaging in a long-distance cycling event (330 miles) demonstrated 21% experience persistent numbness.
 And 13% of men experience erectile dysfunction.
-Although these symptoms were observed in cyclists engaging in events with prolonged time in the saddle, the relationship between cycling and erectile dysfunction received a substantial amount of attention and press leading to concerns for increased rates of erectile dysfunction in recreational cyclists.
+Although these symptoms were observed in cyclists engaging in events with prolonged time in the saddle, the relationship between cycling and erectile dysfunction received a substantial amount of attention and press leading to concerns about increased rates of erectile dysfunction in recreational cyclists.

 Multiple studies demonstrated a decrease in blood flow to the penis while sitting on the saddle.
 This can be a potential mechanism for erectile dysfunction in cyclists.

 Using a very simple spring-loaded seat post-shock absorber, we were able to demonstrate a 50% reduction in the pressure associated with riding.
 Thus, we believe that for those cyclists engaging in cycling events with prolonged time in the saddle, there may be a role for shock absorption in relieving the numbness and erectile dysfunction seen in this population.

 The purpose of exercising is to maintain good health.
 If you’re gaining cardio fitness, what good does it do if you’re debilitating other areas of your body?